 B Mediterranean cultures believed Earth was composed of large land masses surrounded by marginal bodies of water.

-C Mediterranean cultures believed Earth was composed of small land masses surrounded by marginal bodies of water.
+C Mediterranean cultures believed Earth was composed of large land masses surrounded by large bodies of water.

 D Mediterranean cultures believed Earth was composed of small land masses surrounded by large bodies of water.